Somewhere beyond ideas of right-doing and wrong-doing there is a field. I’ll meet you there.

 Partners

-We will once more be partnering with The REconomy Centre.
-The centre in Totnes is a co-working and meeting space in Totnes, home to the REconomy Project, an initiative of Transition Network and Transition Town Totnes.
+The REconomy Centre in Totnes is a co-working and meeting space in Totnes, home to the REconomy Project, an initiative of Transition Network and Transition Town Totnes.
 The Centre and Project aim to bring forth a new economic system based on resilient local economies.
 Active programmes include the Local Entrepreneur Forums and Local Economic Blueprints.

 http://www.fromefoundation.org